 - You can choose to set up a QT just like you would a regular tank and buy a good quality, complete aquarium set up.
 By setting up this way it looks nice, and if you decide you want another tank in the future, it already has all the components you need to convert it over.
 However, with this setup, the rocks, substrate and filter media make it harder to maintain the required medication levels when treating sick fish, particularly with copper treatments, because they can be absorbed by these objects in the aquarium.

 - You can choose to purchase a mini-aquarium system that incorporates complete 3-stage filtration into one compact unit.
 These are ideal for using as a QT.
-A few good examples include; Current Cardiff 28 Gallon Aquarium System and Marineland's Eclipse Systems.
+A good example comes from Marineland's Eclipse Systems.

 Now you have to remember that when setting up a QT, it is just like starting a new saltwater aquarium.
 It will not be a cycled tank.
 However, can "seed" the QT using any of the Quick Starting Tips suggested for kick-starting the nitrogen cycling process of any new aquarium, and here are a few other setup tips:

 - When choosing a filter for the QT, pick one that is the same or very similar in structure to the one being used in an established aquarium that any seeded bio-media is to come from.
 For example; if using a wet/dry type filter with a bio-media chamber, use a similar type filter on the QT.
 It is much easier to place the seeded media into the QTs filter because it more closely matches the same type that is going to be used.